dotnet/docs-maui/docs/android/deployment/publish-cli.md

     keytool -genkeypair -v -keystore myapp.keystore -alias myapp -keyalg RSA -keysize 2048 -validity 10000
     ```

-    > [!IMPORTANT]
+    > [!TIP]
-    > Ensure you backup your keystore and password.
+    > Backup your keystore and password.
 If you lose it you'll be unable to sign your app with the same signing identity.

 ## Find your keystore's signature